Title

 ■ Life Cycle (Figure 11):

 The spring cankerworm passes the winter as a mature larva in the soil.
-It pupates in late winter and cankerworm moths emerge in early spring, typically during the last week of March in North Dakota, or as soon as the ground thaws.
+It pupates in late winter, and cankerworm moths emerge in early spring, typically during the last week of March in North Dakota, or as soon as the ground thaws.

 Tree Damage

 As leaves begin to emerge in the spring, the tiny caterpillars begin to feed on the foliage.
-The first sign of larval feeding is
+The first sign of larval feeding is the appearance of tiny holes known as “shot holes” between the leaf veins (Figure 13).

 Pest Management